format

 Usage

-Format tags are used manipulate the output of data created by Maropost Commerce Cloud Template Tags.
+Format tags are used to manipulate the output of data created by Maropost Commerce Cloud Template Tags.
 Here are some examples:

 csv - Preparing text to be exported in a CSV file